-Here's a slightly harder, deeper question: consider all possible configurations in which a circle and a convex polygon with N sides and N corners overlap: what's the maximum possible number of points in common to the circle and polygon, i.e. points where their boundaries cross or touch?
+Here's a slightly harder, deeper question: if a circle and a convex polygon with N sides and N corners overlap, what's the maximum possible number of points in common to the circle and polygon: points where their boundaries cross or touch?

-A different question: is it possible for a simple (non-self-crossing) convex polygon to have M sides and N vertices where M and N are not equal.
-How do brains represent such an impossibility, as required for understanding the question?
-(Impossibility is not to be confused with a minuscule probability.)
-What brain mechanisms enable discovery and proof of impossibility?
+A different question: it is impossible for a simple convex polygon to have M sides and N vertices where M and N are not equal.
+How do brains represent such an impossibility?
+(Not to be confused with an extremely small probability.)
+What brain mechanisms allow the discovery of impossibility to be made?
 I know of no attempt to prove that neural nets can discover or represent impossibility (or necessity).
-The question is normally ignored by people who apparently don't understand (as Kant did, and apparently Turing also) the requirements for explaining human mathematical competences, as opposed to abilities to learn empirical generalisations.
+The question is simply ignored, by people who don't understand (as Kant did, and apparently Turing also) the requirements for explaining human mathematical competences.

 Mechanisms have been proposed (usually with far less precision and testability than computer programs) by psychologists and neuroscientists who study evidence based on brain research and laboratory or classroom observations.
-But their evidence is (in my experience) usually based on deeply inadequate prior analyses of what needs to be explained: they consider only a very tiny subset of the phenomena that need to be explained.
-Almost all the researchers in psychology and neuroscience I have encountered fail to mention the need to explain mathematical abilities to reason about and discover impossibilities and necessities.
-(Piaget was an exception.)
+But their evidence is (in my experience) usually based on deeply inadequate prior analyses of what needs to be explained: they consider only a very tiny subset of the phenomena that need to be explained, and almost all those I have encountered fail to mention the need to explain mathematical abilities to reason about and discover impossibilities and necessities.

-Regarding the circle and N-sided polygon question above: after writing down a collection of suitable axioms you may find that it is easy for a logic-based reasoner to deduce the answer using advanced "computer ingenuity" (including some use of mathematical induction to cover the infinite variety of possible convex polygonal shapes?)
+Regarding the circle and N-sided polygon question above: after writing down a collection of suitable axioms you may find that it's easy for a logic-based reasoner to deduce the answer using advanced "computer ingenuity" (including some use of mathematical induction to cover the infinite variety of possible convex polygonal shapes?)

 But humans above a certain age, with some prior experience of thinking about straight lines, polygons, and circles, can fairly easily figure out, using a combination of visual imagination and logical reasoning, that the maximum possible number of intersection points is 2xN.
-I suspect no current theory in psychology or neuroscience can explain how a brain can work out such a conclusion about infinitely many different geometrical configurations.
-Notice that the conclusion is about what is necessarily the case: it is not a conclusion about a very high probability.
+I suspect no current theory in psychology or neuroscience can explain how a brain can work that out.

-Most of the scientists studying mathematical cognition, and even some philosophers, alas, have neither studied, nor re-discovered Kant's important observations on the nature of mathematical knowledge (as non-empirical, non-analytic, and non-contingent -- summarised and explained in the companion piece Sloman(2018c).

-I think the quotation above from Turing's thesis indicates that he had made a discovery similar to, but not as well-articulated as Kant's.
+Most of the scientists studying mathematical cognition, and even some philosophers, alas, have neither studied, nor re-discovered Kant's important observations on the nature of mathematical knowledge (as non-empirical, non-analytic, and non-contingent -- summarised and explained in Sloman(1965).
+(I think the quotation above from Turing's thesis indicates that he had made a discovery similar to, but not as well-articulated as Kant's.)